 So what does one mean when they say an “Only Child”.
 Well, an only child is a child with no siblings, either biological or adopted.
 Although first-born children may be considered temporary only children, and have a similar early family environment, the term only child is generally applied only to those individuals who never have siblings.

-At some point of time, all of us have probably thought that having a sibling would be nice.
+At some point in time, all of us have probably thought that having a sibling would be nice.
 Its tough having

 I have lots of friends, but most have siblings, and I always felt that they have a special bond and loyalty that a friendship cant have.
 (Now that I have made all my friends happy by stating some of the benefits they have, I guess I can continue.)

-Personally, Loneliness has never been a pervasive feeling.
+Personally, loneliness has never been a pervasive feeling.
 First and foremost, I had books.
 The way I read books is to disappear entirely into them (which explains my obsession with fantasy novels), almost becoming one of the characters.
 I devoured books, going to the public library and checking out big stacks.
 I read everything we had in the house; I probably read things that many would probably consider completely inappropriate for someone my age.
 I read it even if I didn’t understand it.
-Later on, their place was taken by video games especially RPG’s .
-In fact, I now make video games for a living.
+Later on, their place was taken by video games especially RPG’s.
+I now make video games for a living.
 But, they still haven’t been able to take the place of books.

 The fact that I manage to make a lot of friends/acquaintances extremely fast will always be a plus.
 I guess it’s because of this fact, I can go and talk to anybody if I need to.
 Contradictorily, I don’t feel the need to go and talk to people.
 Its also because of this, that I don’t feel the constant urge to have someone to talk to at all times.

 I will concede that one bad habit that plagues most of us is that most of us don’t learn how to share.
 In other words, the word SHARING doesn’t exist in our dictionary.
-But, as time goes on, one atleast learns how to share the materialistic things.
-I say at-least, because most of the people I know still cant deal with sharing their friends or family with others.
-I guess, since we have always been the priority for our parents, we expect the same from everybody.
-This in turn can be disastrous as we start expecting things that are probably possible but not something that everybody would realize and from there on things just go south.
+But, as time goes on, one at least learns how to share the materialistic things.
+I say at-least because most of the people I know still can’t deal with sharing their friends or family with others.
+I guess, since we have always been a priority for our parents, we expect the same from everybody.
+This, in turn, can be disastrous as we start expecting things that are probably possible but not something that everybody would realize and from there on things just go south.
 Unfortunately, to an extent even I have this characteristic.